 Yoga at night can help you feel better prepared for sleep.
 However, yoga in the morning can set the tone for a more relaxed day overall, reducing stress not just at night before sleep but throughout the day.

 While early morning yoga has its benefits, it is not without drawbacks.
 Many people find it difficult to wake up early enough.
 Some may even be tempted to sacrifice sleep to squeeze in a routine, which is not beneficial.
 It can be difficult not only to get up on time, but to find the motivation for physical activity early in the morning.
-However, an early morning yoga routine without losing sleep is possible.
+However, it is possible to reap the benefits without losing sleep.

 Get to bed on time, every time.
 You can't wake up early for yoga if you don't go to bed early.
 Plan ahead and determine what time you need to wake up so you'll have enough room in your morning for yoga, then count backward, giving yourself seven to nine hours to sleep before that.